These FAQs reflect common questions that we are regularly asked.

 - 15% discount on the Intro To Shipping course & Advanced Shipping courses run by MIAL

-Our next scheduled course is in Fremantle on the 15th of September, then followed by Brisbane on the 13th of October and Melbourne on the 17th of November.
+Our next scheduled course is in Melbourne on the 12th of February 2018.
 All courses generally include a ship visit.

-The next Advanced Shipping course is in Fremantle on the 16th and 17th of September.
+The next Advanced Shipping course is in Melbourne on the 13th - 14th of March 2018.

 No, we are an Association and do not ship goods.
 You will need to look up Freight Forwarders in the Yellow Pages or on your favourite search engine.
 A freight forwarder can help you import and export goods.